efm092000/Visi-n-por-Computador/practica2/README.md

 ## Práctica 2.
 Funciones básicas de OpenCV

+In the second assignment we have worked on analysing images, we constructed an demonstrater about our learning outcome so far and implemented a new interpretation of image processing.
-In this first assignment we have worked on image processing and for that we have used the OpenCV library in Python.
+To achieve all of this we have used the OpenCV library in Python.

 ## Authors
 [Elena's Github](https://github.com/efm092000)